Thib-G/coronavirus/data/README.md

 Data copied from https://epistat.wiv-isp.be/covid/

 Checks every hour (at HH:15) if a new version of the files is available.
-Json file are also converted from windows-1252 to UTF-8 and pushed to this repo.
+Json file are converted from windows-1252 to UTF-8 and pushed to this repo.